Buying guide

 AI summary

-Buying a property for sale by tender in New Zealand is a sealed-bid process where you submit a confidential written offer by a specific deadline.
-The seller then reviews all offers simultaneously.
+Buying a property by tender is a sealed-bid sale where you submit a confidential, written offer by a deadline.
+The seller then reviews all offers at once.
+Since the highest price doesn't always win, a strong bid is crucial.

 What does ‘for sale by tender’ mean in NZ?